MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

     When the publish process is finished, you'll see a message informing you that your code was successfully published to the GitHub repository that you specified.

+#### Task 2: Create an empty README file in GitHub

+Use the following steps to complete this section of the exercise:

 1. Switch to the browser window for your GitHub account.

 1. Open the new AccelerateDevGitHubCopilot repository in your GitHub account.